What is People Operations?

-Many organizations treat each of the functional areas as separate from the other, thus leading to a tacit approach.
-Standardized, transactional policies and procedures in HR act as a barrier to agility and personalization – current discussions that if practiced can open doors to human experience (Hx) and creative culture.
+Many organizations treat each functional area distinct from the other, thus leading to a siloed approach.
+The standardized, transactional policies and procedures in HR hinder agility and personalization – the current buzz that, if practiced, can open the doorways to human experience (HX) and constructive culture.

 PeopleOps is vast and has an expansive scope.
 Its prominent role is to empower and propel the employees and facilitate everyday life in a workspace.

 It involves all actions that help to make employees more productive at work.
 PeopleOps consider employees as their internal customers and helps increase their satisfaction.
-It improves the talent of the employees through self-directed and socialized learning and development programs.
+It improves the employees’ talent through self-directed and socialized learning and development programs.

-PeopleOps offers personalized rewards and recognition, that are necessarily not extrinsic always.
-Its focus is on creating meaningful work so that members feel intrinsically motivated to perform and grow within the workplace.
+PeopleOps offers personalized rewards and recognition that are not always extrinsic.
+Its focus is on creating meaningful work to feel intrinsically motivated to perform and grow within the workplace.

+Companies have come to the realization that their HR department lacks one major aspect – and that is a human aspect.
 PeopleOps aims to design people-centric solutions, thus contributing toward a constructive organizational culture.
-It aims to gratify and support the current members so that they have a productive journey with the organization.
+It seeks to gratify and support the current members to have a productive journey.

 Today, organizations are slowly transitioning their HR function to PeopleOps.
 Are you?